Car Insurance

 Electric cars are better for the environment and can save money in the long run.
 Here are the most expensive and cheapest places in Europe to charge your electric vehicle, plus a look at subsidies and grants to support electric car ownership.

-To drive forward electric vehicle ownership within the EU, the European Parliament will outlaw new petrol and diesel car sales from 2035.
-As part of the Climate Action Bill, Ireland intends the ban to start in 2030.
+To encourage electric vehicle ownership within the EU the European Parliament will outlaw new petrol and diesel car sales from 2035.
+As part of the Climate Action Bill, Ireland intends to introduce the ban as early as 2030.

 How much does it cost to run an electric car?

-Whilst electric vehicles (EVs) are becoming increasingly popular with drivers across Europe, the price motorists pay to charge their EVs differs significantly between countries.
+Electric vehicles (EVs) are an attractive option for drivers across Europe due to cheaper running costs, but the price motorists pay to charge their EVs differs significantly between countries.

-Electric vehicles are over 70% cheaper to run than petrol or diesel vehicles, but the price paid to charge an EV depends not only on the make and model of the car but which country and where the vehicle is charged.
+Electric vehicles are around 70% cheaper to run than petrol or diesel vehicles, but the cost to charge an EV depends on a range of factors, including model, charging location and method.

 Charging your electric car at home across Europe

-We’ve researched the cost of charging electric vehicles at home across Europe and ranked the cheapest and most expensive countries based on the price of a full home charge and driving 100km.
+We’ve researched the cost of charging electric vehicles at home across Europe based on the price of a full home charge and driving 100km and ranked them from most expensive to cheapest.

 Why do EV running costs differ across Europe?